-After your class trip to the Zoo, research online to gather ideas about enrichment ideas that are already being used by Zoo Keepers across the country.
+After your class trip to the Zoo, research online to gather ideas about enrichment that is already being used by Zoo Keepers across the country.
+You can look at zoo websites for photos or videos they post, or research in other ways.